Godsway Donyoh

-Godsway Donyoh (born 14 October 1994) is a Ghanaian professional footballer who plays as a striker for Apollon Limassol in the Cypriot First Division.
+Godsway Donyoh (born 14 October 1994) is a Ghanaian professional footballer who plays as a striker for Hapoel Hadera in the Israeli Premier League.

 Career

 Manchester City

 Born in Accra, Donyoh progressed through the Right to Dream academy and moved to English club Manchester City as a 17-year-old.
 He progressed through the youth system, before it was decided that he was to be loaned out.

 Loans to Sweden

 From there, he was loaned out to Swedish club Djurgårdens IF in 2013 through a cooperation agreement between the clubs, in order to receive more playing time.
 This was agreed upon after impressing in a trial over three games.
 In the 2012–13 Svenska Cupen, Donyoh reached the final with the club where they eventually lost to IF Elfsborg.
 In the league, he made 20 appearances in which made two goals and contributed with two assists.
 He also made thirteen appearances for the Djurgården U21 in which he scored 10 goals and made one assist.
 After the season, Manchester City informed Djurgården that his loan could be extended, but that Donyoh would have to be utilised as a forward instead of as a winger; the position where Djurgården had mostly played him.
 The Swedish club could not guarantee playing time as a forward, and it was therefore decided that Donyoh would return to Manchester City.

 After his return to England, Donyoh took part in team training before being loaned out to another Swedish Allsvenskan club, this time to Falkenbergs FF.
 He scored his first goal for Falkenbergs FF on 12 May 2014 against his former club Djurgården – a 90th-minute goal securing a 1–0 win.
 In 35 competitive games for the first team and the U21, he scored seven goals and made four assists.
 At the end of 2015 season, Falkenbergs FF won out in a relegation battle with IK Sirius, and thus ensured a place in the top division for the following season.